All Edublogs themes support custom menus which means you can customize your navigation menu and add a top navigation to any theme.

 Custom menus allow you to fully control the links that appear in your navigation menu- you can even add links to website and pages not on your blog!

-Below’s an example of a custom menu with sub-menu of links and custom links:
+Below’s an example of a custom menu with nested sub-menu and custom links:

 Most themes only support one custom menu which is displayed in the header area of your blog (your main navigation area) however some themes support multiple custom menus and can appear in different places on your blog.
 For example, the theme Responsive allows you to add custom menus to the top right section of your blog, the main navigation area, a sub header area (underneath your main navigation) and to your footer area.